Zaovine Lake: Wildlife

 The entire lake lies in the Tara National Park, one of five in Serbia.
 The lake is surrounded by vast woods as forestation of Tara mountain is 75%.
 Zaovine is the area where Josif Pančić, a leading Serbian botanist, discovered the endemic Serbian spruce in 1875 on the nearby Kik hill.
 The hill was destroyed in the early 1980s and material was used for building the dam that created Zaovine Lake.
 There are over 600 plant species in the area surrounding the lake, of which 15 are protected by law, including the Serbian spruce and edelweiss.
 Wildlife includes chamois.

 There are 14 species of fish living in the lake, including nase, rainbow trout, European chub, Danube Roach, common barbel and European perch.

-In popular culture

-The newly formed lake gained much publicity thanks to the Prophecy from Kremna.
-The book holds alleged prophecies of Miloš Tarabić (1809-54) and his nephew Mitar Tarabić (1829-99), villagers from Kremna, and one of the predictions said: "When Drina at Bajina Bašta gets bridged twice, and when it starts to flow up the Tara mountain, and the Good Friday and Đurđevdan fall on the same date, in those years some major trouble will occur".
-However, in his Non-Prophecy from Kremna: A Study of Deception, in which he debunked the prophecies, Voja Antonić proved that this prophecy wasn't in any of the original papers, nor it he first modern edition which came before the dam was finished and lake created in 1983.
-Second edition, from 1984, also made no mention of it, before the prophecy appeared in the third edition, in 1986.

-Since then, the prediction of "Drina flowing up the Tara" became one of the most popularly accepted confirmation that the Tarabićs were truly clairvoyant.
-Even Antonić praised the "invention" of the editors for adding something recent into the book to "confirm" the prophecies, calling their intervention an "impressive hit".